tinkercademy-bootcamp/tinkercademy-bootcamp-2025-chat-project-tinker-chat/exercise-2/README.md

 - https://man7.org/linux/man-pages/man7/socket.7.html - Socket interface
   overview and protocol families
 - Or type `man 7 socket` in terminal
+#
 - When would you want to use a `SOCK_RAW` stream?

+Ans.
+According to socket man page, SOCK_RAW is used when we need direct access to internal network protocol and interfaces.
+It is basically there to allow you to bypass some of the way that your computer handles TCP/IP.
+Rather than going through the normal layers of encapsulation/decapsulation that the TCP/IP stack on the kernel does,
+#
 ### TCP and IP Protocols
 - [IPv4](https://www.rfc-editor.org/info/rfc791) - Internet Protocol
   specification defining packet structure and routing